 Low price – premium location

-Actually, it’s quite an exception to have an accommodation with one of the best views at one of the lowest prices in town.
+Undoubtedly, it’s quite an exception to have accommodation with one of the best views at one of the lowest prices in town.

 Of course, there were plans to build a luxurious hotel here, but youth senatrix Paula Karpinski (1897 – 2005) achieved against all odds to keep the youth hostel there.
 In her honor, the square in front of the hostel is now called Paula-Karpinski-Platz.

 Another fun fact about the Stintfang that even many Hamburgers don’t know:

 Since 1995, on the Stintfang’s south slope, there is a little vineyard!
 It was a gift from the organizer of the ‘Stuttgarter Weindorf’ – the ‘Stuttgart Wine Village’ – an annual culinary fair taking place on the Rathausmarkt, the town hall square, from 1986 till 2015.